Learning Visual Robotic Control Efficiently with Contrastive Pre-training and Data Augmentation: Experimental Evaluation

 \subsection{Results}

-The main results of our investigation, including the time required to train an optimal policy as well the first successful task completion, are shown in Table~\ref{tab:robot_time_SR}.
-We summarize the key findings below:\\
+The main results of our investigation, including the time required to train an optimal policy as well the first successful task completion, are shown in Figure~\ref{fig:main_res_bp} and Table~\ref{tab:robot_time_SR}.
+We summarize the key findings below:

-(i) On average, FERM enables a single robotic arm to learn optimal policies across all 6 tasks tested within {\bf within 25 minutes of training time} with a range of 15-50 minutes, which corresponds to to 20-80 episodes of training.
+(i) On average, \coder enables a single robotic arm to learn optimal policies across all 6 tasks tested {\bf within 30 minutes of training time} with a range of 15-50 minutes, which corresponds to to 20-80 episodes of training. (see Figure~\ref{fig:res_time_bp} and Table~\ref{tab:robot_time_SR}).

+(ii) When evaluated on 3 simulated and 3 real-robot tasks, \ferm substantially outperforms RAD and behavior cloning baselines (see Figure~\ref{fig:main_res_bp}).

-(ii) The time to first successful task completion is {\bf on average 11 minutes} with a range of 3-33 minutes.
-The final policies achieve an {\bf average success rate of 96.7\%} with a range of 86.7-100\% across the tasks tested, suggesting that they have converged to near-optimal solutions to the tasks.
+(iii) The time to first successful task completion is {\bf on average 11 minutes} with a range of 3-33 minutes.
+The final policies achieve an {\bf average success rate of 96\%} with a range of 86-100\% across the tasks tested, suggesting that they have converged to near-optimal solutions to the tasks.

-(iii) Collecting demonstrations and contrastive pre-training don't introduce significant overhead.
-Collecting 10 expert demonstrations with a joystick requires 10 minutes of human operation, and contrastive pre-training is fast, completed within 40 seconds on a single GPU. \\ (iv) FERM solves all 6 tasks using the {\bf same hyperparameters} and without altering the camera setup, which demonstrates the ease of use and generality of the framework.\\
+(iv) Collecting demonstrations and contrastive pre-training does not introduce significant overhead in terms of time.
+Collecting 10 expert demonstrations with a joystick requires 10 minutes of human operation.
+Contrastive pre-training completes within one minute on a single NVIDIA 2080Ti GPU. \\

+(v) \coder solves all 6 tasks using the {\bf same hyperparameters} and without altering the camera setup, which demonstrates the ease of use and generality of the framework.

-Altogether, RL trained with FERM is able to learn optimal policies for the 6 tasks extremely efficiently.
-While prior work was able to solve dexterous manipulation tasks using RL with demonstrations in 2-3 hours of training \cite{zhu2018dext}, it also utilized dense rewards and more demonstrations.
-To the best of our knowledge, FERM is the first method to solve a diverse set of sparse-reward robotic manipulation tasks directly from pixels in less than one hour.
+Altogether, an RL agent trained with \coder is able to learn optimal policies for the 6 tasks extremely efficiently. \coder is a reinforcement learning method that is able to solve a diverse set of sparse-reward robotic manipulation tasks directly from pixels in less than one hour.